tinmancactus/dcl-exercise-tool/README.md

 </pre>
 ```

 **Note:** You'll need to include Prism.js CSS and JavaScript in your Canvas theme for the line numbers and syntax highlighting to display correctly.
+Custom classes will only have an effect if you've defined corresponding CSS rules in your Canvas theme.

 ## Troubleshooting